New Job Application Scam: How It Works

-The newest scam, the Job Application Follow-Up, is even sneakier.
+One of the newest employment scams, the Job Application Follow-Up, is even sneakier.
 Let us explain.

 Let’s say you are looking for all kinds of opportunities online.
 Or maybe someone forwards you a great-looking offer for a promising job that’s available on the Internet.
 If you’d get it, you’d be super happy.
 You go on their website, file an application, provide all the details, and press “Send.”